Refugee Health Services (Qld)

 Home » About the Network » Refugee Health Services (Qld)

-Refugee health specific services, in partnership with General Practitioners and other primary care health professionals in the community, provide health assessments to people from refugee backgrounds that have recently arrived in Australia (within 12 months).
+Refugee health services, with GPs and primary care health professionals, provide health assessments to people from refugee backgrounds that have arrived in Australia within 12 months.

 Logan, Ipswich & Gold Coast

-Metro South Refugee Health Service located at Logan Central Community Health Centre provides care for people from refugee backgrounds settled in the Logan, Ipswich and Gold Coast areas with settlement support from ACCESS Community Services.
+Metro South Refugee Health Service located at Logan Central Community Health Centre provides care for new humanitari arrivals from refugee backgrounds in Logan, Ipswich (SSI) and the Gold Coast with settlement support from Multicultural Australia.
 The service also provides assistance to hospital staff for transitioning people from refugee backgrounds from hospital to home.
-The service also works closely with the Brisbane South PHN and Gold Coast PHN to support general practices to deliver primary care to refugee populations.
+The service also works with the Brisbane South PHN and Gold Coast PHN to support general practices to deliver primary care to refugee populations.

 Metro South Refugee Health Service: (07) 3290 8900